sxmxc/verbose-octo-system/README.md

 The API exits on startup if `AUTH_JWT_SECRET` is missing, shorter than 32 characters, or still set to the sample placeholder.
 Generate one with `openssl rand -hex 32` or configure an RSA/ECDSA key pair via `AUTH_JWT_PRIVATE_KEY` / `AUTH_JWT_PUBLIC_KEY`.

-Additional provider-specific settings (OIDC, LDAP/AD) can be injected via `AUTH_PROVIDERS_JSON` or added at runtime through the Admin → Auth settings screen.
+Additional provider-specific settings (OIDC, LDAP/AD) can be injected via `AUTH_PROVIDERS_JSON` or added at runtime from Administration → Toolbox settings → Auth.

 ## Using the platform